albertrenart/J25-programming/arduino/wrap_up_arduino2/DOCUMENTATION.md

 ## DOCUMENTATION WRAP UP PROJECT

-# What is it about?
+### What is it about?

 The goal of this project is to make a program that represents all the progress we've made during this term or even year.
-This program is a combination of other programms we've made and some new ones.
+This program is a combination of other programs we've made and some new ones.

+###

+- When you write something through serial is going to reply to the same command just to be sure that the command has been sent properly.
+- Write a line in Morse code if you write "morse" for the command and the line after will be sent as morse code.
+- If the command is correct send a cooking recipe for the dish of your choice.
+- Play (or stop) a song

 **How is it composed**